jessepav/lacygoill-wiki-backup/vim/vim9.md

 ```
     I was a number, but now I'm a string

-No error is raised, because there is  no type checking, which means there was no
+No error is given,  because there is no type checking, which  means there was no
 declaration either.

 Don't be confused by the fact that  you're in a `:def` function.
 Yes, you're in